marksteelz3/ARHouseHaunted_1/README.md

 # ARHouseHaunted_1
 A passthrough AR halloween experience built for the AR House in October 2022.

+NOTE: this project was done in a hackathon style, so the archictecture is not thoroughly thought out and the usability of this project by other developers is probably not great.

 Here's the general workflow I had which can be applied for any location-based AR experience: